heilingbrunner/vscode-hp42s-free42/README.md

 Encoding Settings:

 - `HP42S/free42.encoderGenerateHexFile`: This will although generate a *.hex file, to see the correct hex encoding.
-- `HP42S/free42.encoderIgnoreLastEndCommandForBytePrgm`: This is for the program size calculation, which ignores the last `END` command or not.

 Document Formatter Settings: